Heikowi/HWIFileDownload/README.md

 ### Network Interruption

-When loosing network connection, all running downloads pause after timeout.
+When loosing network connection, all running downloads pause after request timeout.
 On iOS 7 (and later) the downloads resume when network becomes available again.
-On iOS 6 downloads are stopped after timeout; they start again with the next app start.
+On iOS 6 downloads are stopped after request timeout; they start again with the next app start.

 ## Timeout